Dream Theater: Awake and Kevin Moore's departure (1994–1995)

 Eager to work on fresh material, Dream Theater retreated to the studio in May 1994.
 Awake, Dream Theater's third studio album, was released on October 4, 1994.
 Shortly before the album was mixed, Moore had announced to the rest of the band that he would be quitting Dream Theater to concentrate on his musical interests, since he was no longer interested in touring or the style of music which Dream Theater performed.
 As a result, the band had to scramble to find a replacement keyboardist before a tour could be considered.

-Former Yngwie Malmsteen and Dio keyboardist Jens Johansson, who would go on to become a member of Stratovarius, was among the biggest names to audition, but the band members were eager to fill the position with keyboardist Jordan Rudess.
+Jens Johansson was among the biggest names to audition, but the band members were eager to fill the position with keyboardist Jordan Rudess.
 Portnoy and Petrucci had come across Rudess in Keyboard Magazine, where he was recognized as "best new talent" in the readers' poll.
 The two invited him to play a trial gig with the band at the Concrete Foundations Forum in Burbank, California.
-Although the show was a success, and Rudess was asked to fill the keyboardist position permanently, he opted to tour with The Dixie Dregs instead, since it granted him more personal latitude.
+Although the show was a success, and Rudess was asked to fill the keyboardist position permanently, he opted to tour with The Dixie Dregs instead since it granted him more personal latitude.
 Dream Theater hired fellow Berklee alumnus Derek Sherinian, who had previously toured and recorded with Alice Cooper and Kiss, to fill in for the Waking Up the World Tour.
 By the conclusion of the tour, the band decided to take Sherinian on as Moore's full-time replacement.